syntasso/workshop/README.md

-# Deploying this webapp with Kratix promises
+# Deploying this webapp with Kratix Promises

-This application was conceived as a demo on how to do combine Kratix promises to deploy a webapp.
+This application was conceived as a demo on how to do combine Kratix Promises to deploy a webapp.
 The application code is based on a [blog](https://blog.logrocket.com/building-simple-app-go-postgresql/) published by Emmanuel John.

 If you are looking to run this app locally, please check the necessary environment variables you'll need to set [here](https://github.com/syntasso/workshop/blob/fd5188b89164da9be70e664d1048d897dcf202f0/sample-todo-app/main.go#L21-L25).

 ## Setup the Kratix Platform and Worker clusters with KinD

+In order to run the three applications necessary for this workshop, we must allocate enough resources to docker.

+We require:
+* 5 CPU
+* 12GB Memory
+* 4GB swap

+This is managed through your tool of choice (e.g. Docker Desktop, Rancher, etc).

 You can follow the [Part I on the Kratix quick start](https://github.com/syntasso/kratix/blob/main/docs/quick-start.md#part-1-kratix-multi-cluster-install) to get that up and running.

-## Install all required promises
+## Install all required Promises

 At this stage, you should have Kratix installed and a couple of clusters: